NucleiSystems/backend_stable/README.md

 To power the backend, we use FastAPI to write the backend.

 Python: Python is a very powerful language and due to its simplistic DX it was a simple choice.
-Python is inheritly "slow" but when paired with uvicorn and a framework which is built on top of the extrememly fast Starlette library.
+Python is inherently "slow" but when paired with uvicorn and a framework that is built on top of the extrememly fast Starlette library.

 Postgresql: To store user data, we cannot allow users to depend on local file stores, therefore we use a more elegant solution, with that in mind, the database used is Postgresql, its a simple choice, i didnt use sqlite due to physical database access and saw that as a challange to the security philosophy in mind.